satrianovian20/Offline-ai-chat-coding-gui/README.md

 ❓“What if I still don’t believe it?”
 😎 Just try it yourself.
 It’s fully open source — clone the repo and see the magic happen.

+Honest Note (for README or FAQ)
+💡 Currently, testing is limited to models up to 13B (Q4_K_M) due to system constraints (16GB RAM, no GPU).
+However, this tiny 10KB Python GUI has successfully handled such large models stably and efficiently, which is normally not feasible without high-end hardware.
+Future tests with 33B+ models will be conducted if larger memory systems are available.

 ---
 🤝 Kontribusi & Kredit